Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Actionable Information and Complete Information

-Now, it is possible that the maximal invariant of the data $\phi^\wedge(I)$ contains no information at all about the object of inference, in the sense that the performance of the task (for instance a classification task) is the same with or without it.
+In Section \ref{sect-control-recognition} we will explore the relation between Actionable Information and the conditional entropy of the image given an estimated description of the scene.
+Now, it is possible that the maximal invariant of the data $\phi^\wedge(I)$ contains no information at all about the object of inference.
 What would be most useful to perform the task would be a {\em complete representation}, $\hat \xi$.
 Of all statistics of the complete representation we are interested in the {\em smallest}, so we could measure the {\em complete information} as the entropy of a minimal sufficient statistic of the complete representation. \marginpar{ \sc complete information}

 We will defer the issue of computing these quantities to Section \ref{sect-exploration}, although one could already conjecture that